bbauska/TUMx-DWAPNx/README.md

 to find the objects inside the model and we do not just want to find a specific

 object, we want to find all of the objects.
-So, we\'re not specifying anything
+So, we&apos;re not specifying anything

 more.
-We\'re just saying from our relationships model: I want to find
+We&apos;re just saying from our relationships model: I want to find

 everything and once relationship model returns all of the